Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click the drop-down list to select the attribute set for the new product.
 All available attribute sets are displayed in the drop-down list.

 - *SKU*
   Enter the SKU (Stock Keeping Unit) of the new product.
+The SKU (Stock Keeping Unit) is an identification number for the product.
+Therefore, it should be uniquely assigned to a single product.

 ## Create product